gonoma/gonoma/README.md

 I build backend services using Python 🐍 and Postgres 🐘

-Interested in Website design and development, Systems Architecture, and anything that involves food and nature.
+Interested in building Websites, Systems Architecture, and anything that involves food and nature.